 6. Spectracide Weed Stop For Lawns Plus Crabgrass Killer

-The mix of active ingredients in Spectracide Weed Stop for Lawns Plus Crabgrass Killer make it so potent that it destroys a huge list of weeds.
-Being a selective herbicide, I used it to kill weeds in a large area in my lawn, and it worked.
+The mix of active ingredients in Spectracide Weed Stop for Lawns Plus Crabgrass Killer makes it so potent that it destroys many weeds.
+Being a selective herbicide, I used it to kill weeds in a large area of my lawn, and it worked.

 I tested this herbicide on crabgrass in a Bermuda grass lawn.
 I was worried since the grass started to turn yellow after a day.
 Later, the crabgrass died and the Bermuda lawn recovered.